Player Frequently Asked Questions

 Yes.
 We have other FAQs:

-Is there any benefit to playing a female characters vs. a male character, e.g. buffs and boons?
+Is there any benefit to playing a female characters vs. a male or non-binary character, e.g. buffs and boons?

 So as you learn the game, you'll actually find that D&D is genderless game, and gender just does not come up as part of the game itself.
 But it can as part of the story, and that's OK too.

-When you create your character, you can define your character's gender or not, because there is no difference what-so-ever in the capabilities between genders.
+When you create your character, you can define your character's gender or not, because there is no difference what-so-ever in their capabilities.